Opening Thought

 Hosea 2:19

-“Christ loved the church and gave himself up for her, that he might sanctify her.”
+“Christ also loved the church, and gave himself for it; that he might sanctify and cleanse it.”

 Ephesians 5:25–26